inzk0518/tp/docs/UserGuide.md

 * `filtercontact a/yishun`
 * `filtercontact n/Tan s/active`

-### Deleting a contact : `delete`
+### Deleting a contact : `deletecontact`

 Deletes the specified contact from the address book.

-Format: `delete INDEX`
+Format: `deletecontact INDEX`

 * Deletes the contact at the specified `INDEX`.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `delete 1`
+* `deletecontact 1`

 ### Adding a property: `addproperty`

 Adds a property to the property list.
-All fields are required.

-Format: `addproperty address/ADDRESS postal/POSTAL price/PRICE type/TYPE status/STATUS bedroom/BEDROOM bathroom/BATHROOM floorarea/FLOOR_AREA listing/LISTING owner/OWNER_ID`
+Format: `addproperty address/ADDRESS postal/POSTAL price/PRICE type/TYPE status/STATUS bedroom/BEDROOM bathroom/BATHROOM floorarea/FLOOR_AREA listing/LISTING owner/CONTACT_ID`

 * `address/ADDRESS` must be 5-200 characters long and contain at least one letter and one digit.
 * `postal/POSTAL` must be a 6-digit Singapore postal code.